Complaints and Conflict Resolution

 Complaints and Conflict Resolution Training gives learners the practical skills and genuine confidence to handle concerns, complaints, and challenging interactions professionally, calmly, and effectively.
 It is not a course about following a procedure.
 It is about understanding why people escalate, what they actually need when they raise a concern, and how the response in the first thirty seconds of a difficult conversation often determines how the next thirty minutes go.

 This course is suitable for any organisation where staff interact with customers, clients, service users, patients, or the public.
 It applies equally to businesses, care providers, schools, housing associations, hospitality settings, retail environments, and any other workplace where complaints and conflict are a reality of daily life.
+For CQC-registered providers, Regulation 16 of the Health and Social Care Act 2008 (Regulated Activities) Regulations 2014 requires a robust, accessible complaints process and evidence of learning from complaints.
+This course supports compliance with that requirement.

 Course Details

-- Delivery: In-person at your venue, or live online via Zoom or Microsoft Teams
+- Delivery: Face-to-face in-house or live online via Zoom or Microsoft Teams

-- Certificate: CPD-accredited certificate of achievement in Complaints and Conflict Resolution
+- Certificate: CPD-Accredited Certificate of Achievement in Complaints and Conflict Resolution

 Who This Course Is For